Lowchen Dog Price Explained

 • Vet Records

-Ask the breeder to provide you with the vet records, including vaccination cards, for the Lowchen puppy.
-Health records help you to see if there are some hereditary diseases in the puppy or its parents.
+Ask the breeder to provide you with the Lowchen puppy’s vet records, including vaccination cards.
+Health records can help you determine if the puppy or its parents have any hereditary diseases.

 • Documentation